From the earliest days the Company had been ably managed by the Collier family, consisting of the father

 Long serving employee John Rourke, referring to one of the directors, D. G. Golding, remembers overhearing him say that "as long as he got his Rolls Royce each year with his AMC number plate on it, he didn't care much what happened (to the company)."

 John also recalls when one of the first Hondas came to Plumstead via Comerfords of Acton.
-"Although some £35 cheaper than our cheapest bare model, the Honda had as standard, electric starting, traffic indicators, a streamline wind visor, front and rear carriers, all round suspension, white wall tyres, toe and heel rocking foot change, steering head locking, a slightly better top speed and better petrol consumption."
+"Although some £35 cheaper than our cheapest bare model, the Honda had as standard, electric starting, traffic indicators, a streamlined wind visor, front and rear carriers, all round suspension, white wall tyres, toe and heel rocking foot change, steering head locking, a slightly better top speed and better petrol consumption."

 What was the AMC management's verdict?
 "It was too flashy, built on a bowl of rice a day, too cheap to be any good and will never sell.
 It will never take off and be a serious competitor."